-At the Musée International de la Parfumerie in the city centre, you can learn all about the history of perfume.
-The major perfumeries such as Fragonard, Molinard and Galimard still exist and offer guided tours.
+In the Musée International de la Parfumerie in the city centre, you can learn all about the history of perfume.
+The major perfumeries such as Fragonard, Molinard and Galimard still exist and offer guided tours in their factories.
 But that’s not all: you can also create your own perfume under guidance!
 What fun!
-The ingredients for your finished perfume are stored so you can always reorder it again.
+The ingredients of your own perfume are stored so you can always reorder it.

 The old town of Grasse

-Grasse consists of an old town centre, where the alleys are so narrow that one can only stroll through on foot, and a rather typical southern French town around it.
-Since Grasse is also a junction from where the main roads go in all directions, but especially into the mountains, there is always quite a bustle here.
+Grasse has both an old town centre in the heart, where the alleys are so narrow that one can only stroll through on foot, and a rather typical southern French town around it.
+Since Grasse is also a junction from where the main roads go to all directions, but especially into the mountains, there is always quite a bustle here.
 But as I said: in the old town only pedestrians.
 And lots of shops.

 But I think there are some things here that you can’t find anywhere else.
-The shops offer more regional or Italian specialities – there is this one shop that only has biscuits!
-Delicious… Many, really extremely many perfumeries, a few antique shops, a few opticians… If you are looking for big brands, you will be disappointed here.
+The shops offer more regional or Italian specialities – there is this one shop that only has Italien biscuits!
+Delicious… Many, really extremely many perfumeries, a few antique shops, a few opticians… If you are looking for big brands, you will be disappointed.
 But that’s what makes Grasse so attractive to me.
-Here you can be surprised by local producers.
+Let yourself be surprised by local producers.

 While strolling so happily through the old town, you will eventually notice that you tend to walk upwards.
-At the highest point, you can expect the cathedral – where I was unfortunately not in yet, because so far always weddings took place – and a great view over the plain to Cannes and in particularly good weather far over the Mediterranean Sea.
-In the church, there are supposed to be numerous paintings to visit, including a few works by Rubens!
+At the highest point, you can expect the cathedral – where I couldn’t unfortunately enter yet, because each time I tried a wedding took place – and a great view over the plain to Cannes and with particularly good weather far over the Mediterranean Sea.
+In the church, there are supposed to be numerous paintings to se, including a few works by Rubens!
 But as already said: during my visits, there were always celebrations in the church.

 Napoleon and Grasse

-I would recommend a trip to Grasse at any time.
-And after learning the theory of perfume creation and perhaps even practising it in a course, you can take a trip to the gardens of the International Perfume Museum in Mouans Sartoux and learn which plants provide the raw materials for the perfumes and how they are processed.
-Afterwards, you spent an informative and, above all, fragrant day and deserve a trip to the sea.
+I would always recommend a trip to Grasse.
+And after learning the theory of perfume creation and perhaps even practicing it in a course, you can take a trip to the gardens of the International Perfume Museum in Mouans Sartoux and learn which plants provide the raw materials for the perfumes and how they are processed.
+You can spent an informative and, above all, fragrant day and deserve a trip to the sea.